Anchor (climbing)

-In rock climbing, an anchor can be any device or method for attaching a climber, a rope, or a load above or onto a climbing surface—typically rock, ice, steep dirt, or a building—either permanently or temporarily.
+In rock climbing, an anchor can be any device or method for attaching a climber, rope, or load to a climbing surface—typically rock, ice, steep dirt, or a building—either permanently or temporarily.
 The intention of an anchor is case-specific but is usually for fall protection, primarily fall arrest and fall restraint.
 Climbing anchors are also used for hoisting, holding static loads, or redirecting (also called deviating) a rope.

-Types of anchors
+Types

 Depending on the surface being climbed, there are many types of protection that can be used to construct an anchor, including natural protection such as boulders and trees, or artificial protection such as cams, nuts, bolts or pitons.